delucis/if-env/README.md

 > Simplify npm scripts with `if-env ... && npm run this || npm run that`

 This is a fork of Eric Clemmons’s [`if-env`](https://github.com/ericclemmons/if-env).
-It allows you to match environment variables using Sindre Sorhus’s [`matcher`](https://github.com/sindresorhus/matcher) rather than using simple string equality.
+It allows you to match environment variables using wildcards (`*` and `!`) rather than using simple string equality.
+See Sindre Sorhus’s [`matcher`](https://github.com/sindresorhus/matcher) for details about how the matching works.

 ## Installation